bryan-pakulski/StateTree/README.md

 ### TODO:

 * Delete/Trim subtrees (DONE)
-* Different search options BFS, DFS for tree (BFS done, DFS left)
+* Different search options BFS, DFS, IDDFS for tree (BFS done, IDDFS done, only DFS left)

 ### NOTE:
 when using struct data types make sure to include an operator overload for " == " i.e. A state tree of type struct st (see below for structure type)